uchicago-rad-whitneylab/vetnet2026/VETNET_keynote_resources.md

 # What Can Become?
 Learning from Benchmark Successes and Failures in Human Medical Imaging

-**Heather M. Whitney, PhD** — Assistant Professor of Radiology, The University of Chicago
+**Heather M. Whitney, PhD** — Assistant Professor of Radiology, The University of Chicago [LinkedIn profile](https://www.linkedin.com/in/heathermwhitney/)

 on behalf of MIDRC, the Medical Imaging and Data Resource Center